reflectoring/reflectoring.github.io/content/blog/2022/2022-07-25-node-logging-winston.md

 ### Provide Context

-When composing a log message, make sure you stick to clear and concise words, describing the event that occurred as detailed and concise as required and always utilising a widely recognised character set.
+When composing a log message, make sure you stick to clear and concise words, describing the event that occurred as detailed and concisely as required and always using a widely recognised character set.

 We may not be able to gather enough information to establish the context of each logged event if our log message is not very detailed.